spokestack/spokestack.io/content/blog/integrating-spokestack-in-ios/index.md

         /// greeting that will be "said" to the user

         configuration.greeting = """
         Welcome!
-This example uses models for Minecraft.
+This example finds tutorials for Minecraft crafting.
 Try saying, \"How do I make a castle?\"
         """

         /// When the tray is listening or processing speech there is a animated gradient that